 This project is directed by Gary Shaw.
 It has been assisted by several students over the last few years as the data has been collected.
-Notable members were Hanna Korevaar, Zachary Kaufman, Hyo Jung Jeung, Jeesue Lee.
+Notable members were Stephanie Ling, Hanna Korevaar, Elizaveta Kravchenko, Zachary Kaufman, Hyo Jung Jeung, and Jeesue Lee.
 The 2018-19 goals for this project are to verify, clean, and present some of the medieval bishops’ itinerary information for wider accessibility to the general scholarly community.

 For some illustrations connected to this research, click here.

-For a working paper in progress, collaborative between professor and student (now former student), see here.
+For a working paper in progress, collaborative between professor and now former student Stephanie Ling, see here.